-Most of the blepharoplasty patients I see at my Toronto practice undergo eyelid surgery for cosmetic reasons.
+Most of the blepharoplasty patients I see at my Toronto and Oshawa, ON, practice undergo the procedure for cosmetic reasons.
 Excess drooping skin creates the appearance of being constantly tired or generally looking older, and patients want to look refreshed and more youthful.

-But for some patients, eyelid surgery takes on a bit more urgency when that droopy excess eyelid skin sags enough to significantly impair their vision.
+But for some patients, blepharoplasty, often called eyelid surgery, takes on a bit more urgency, such as when that droopy, excess eyelid skin sags enough to significantly impair their vision.
 In those cases, health insurance will cover the costs of upper eyelid surgery.
 (In a recent blog post, I broke down the costs of different types of eyelid surgery, including upper blepharoplasty.)

 Qualifying to have insurance cover the cost of upper eyelid surgery involves meeting certain criteria.
 The procedure must be deemed “medically necessary,” rather than performed for cosmetic reasons.
 A few points to consider as you think about whether insurance is likely to cover your specific case:

 - In order to gain insurance coverage, you’ll also need to have a documented examination by a physician.
-You may also need to have a visual field test that demonstrates markedly improved vision when the eyelid skin is taped.
+You may also need to have a visual field test that demonstrates markedly improved vision when the eyelid skin is temporarily taped out of the way.

 - Insurance typically does not cover lower eyelid surgery.